oh2th/com.go-e.charger/README.md

 ## Setup

-- 1st, 2nd and 3rd generation devices must have fixed IP address.
+- 1st and 2nd generation devices must have fixed IP address.
-- 4th generation devices are automatically detected with mDNS-DS in the same LAN.
+- 3rd and 4th generation devices are automatically detected with mDNS-DS in the same LAN.
 - API V1 must be enabled on the 1st and 2nd generation devices.
 - API V2 must be enabled on the 3rd and 4th generation devices with firware 051.4 or above installed.